neoforged/.github/primers/1.21.6/index.md

     - `Entity`
         - `checkSlowFallDistance` -> `checkFallDistanceAccumulation`
         - `collidedWithFluid`, `collidedWithShapeMovingFrom` are now public
-        - `canBeCollidedWith` now takes the entity its colliding with.
+        - `canBeCollidedWith` now takes the entity its colliding with
+        - `spawnAtLocation` now has an overload that takes in a `Vec3` for the offset position
     - `EntityReference` is now final
     - `ExperienceOrb` now has an overload that takes in two vectors for the position and movement
     - `FlyingMob` is replaced by calling `LivingEntity#travelFlying`